Cynthia S. Goldsmith; William Bellini/CDC

 A look inside a single measles virus particle, or virion, made with an electron microscope.
 Cynthia S. Goldsmith; William Bellini/CDC

-Plus, we'll look closely at reports of 118 cases of measles in the United States this year.
-That may not sound like a whole lot, but that makes this the busiest period for measles since 1996, the Centers for Disease Control and Prevention says.
+Now that may not sound like a whole lot, but that makes this the busiest period for measles since 1996, the Centers for Disease Control and Prevention says.
 In fact, in the last decade, the median number of cases each year has been only 56.